konmouz/Learning-Tower/README.md

   <img src="./output/images/orthographic08.jpg" width="200">
 </p>

+#### 17. Insert an `L 202mm` extrusion on one of the stool sides.
+You need to use the corner connector you inserted earlier on the `L 430mm` extrusion, plus a new one on the other side.
+Do not tighten the connectors yet.
 <p align="center">
   <img src="./output/images/LT020.jpg" width="400">
 </p>
 <p align="center">
   <img src="./output/images/orthographic09.jpg" width="200">
 </p>

+#### 18. Repeat the previous step on the opposite side with the remaining `L 202mm` extrusion
 <p align="center">
   <img src="./output/images/orthographic10.jpg" width="200">
 </p>

+#### 19. Insert an `L 242mm` extrusion on one of the stool sides.
+You need to use the corner connector you inserted earlier on the `L 397mm` extrusion, plus a new one on the other side.
+Do not tighten the connectors yet.
+- Pay attention to the orientation of the corner connectors
 <p align="center">
   <img src="./output/images/LT021.jpg" width="400">
 </p>
 <p align="center">
   <img src="./output/images/orthographic11.jpg" width="200">
 </p>

+#### 20. Repeat the previous step on the opposite side with the remaining `L 242mm` extrusion
 <p align="center">
   <img src="./output/images/orthographic12.jpg" width="200">
 </p>

+#### 21. Use the `Assembly Jig` to align the `L 242mm` to the `L 397mm` extrusion and tighten the corner connector
 <p align="center">
   <img src="./output/images/LT022.jpg" width="400">
 </p>

+#### 22. Using the tape measure, put a pencil mark on the `L 430mm` extrusion at around 20cm from the top of the `L 242mm` extrusion, do this on both sides
 <p align="center">
   <img src="./output/images/LT023.jpg" width="400">
 </p>

+#### 23. Use the `Assembly Jig` to align the `L 202mm` to the `L 430mm` extrusion and tighten both corner connectors, do this on both sides
 <p align="center">
   <img src="./output/images/LT024.jpg" width="400">
 </p>